microsoft/teams-ai/dotnet/samples/02.messageExtensions.a.searchCommand/README.md

 ## Interacting with the Message Extension

 You can interact with this app by selecting it's app icon in the chat compose area.
-This opens a dialog that allows you to search NPM for a package.
+This opens a dialog that allows you to search NuGet for a package.
 Selecting a package will output an Adaptive Card with it's description to the chat.

 Here's a sample search result: